chromatical/jekyll-commander/README.md

 Download and run the installer from the releases page.

 ## Configuration
 Jekyll Commander runs out of the box on Linux.
-Mac and Windows users must set the correct path to the Jekyll and Bundler scripts on their machine.
+Mac and Windows users must set the correct path in the configuration to the Jekyll and Bundler scripts on their machine.

 ## Development
 ```